Skip to content

 Condition: is_webview equals trueAction: Send to Traffic Back Visitors from in-app embedded browsers will be redirected.

-Show a challenge to proxy traffic
+Show a challenge to proxy-like traffic

 Flag a trusted source as clean